Shinsekami/Coresier/README.md

 FurniScout is a static website that uses the free [SerpApi Google Lens API](https://serpapi.com/google-lens-api) to reverse image search furniture and display pricing links.
 It has a modern dark look and requires no configuration: simply upload or link to a picture of the furniture.

+Results show a preview image, the store name and product title, and the price in ascending order.
+Listings without a price are filtered out.

 ## Usage
 1. Host this repository on GitHub Pages.
 2. Open the site and either upload an image of the furniture or paste a public image URL.